 For those of you keeping score at home (I know you're out there), yes, this is the third recipe for kung pao chicken that I've published here on Serious Eats in the last seven years.
-The first version was funky and fiery with fermented chili bean paste, chicken thighs, and leeks.
+The first was my Real Deal Kung Pao Chicken, which was based off of a recipe I learned from a Sichuan chef who worked around Boston.
+That version was funky and fiery with fermented chile bean paste, chicken thighs, and leeks.

 By the way, you can catch a quick video of me cooking this dish here on my YouTube channel.

 This recipe is excerpted from the upcoming second volume of The Food Lab: Better Home Cooking Through Science, reprinted here with permission from W.W.
 Norton & Co.

 For the Chicken: